jakearchibald/jakearchibald.com/static-build/posts/2026/06/goldilocks-select-height/index.md

   </video>
 </figure>

-ONce we get to the minimum height, the picker will move towards the edge of the viewport before flipping, whereas in Chrome which uses `calc-size()` + `stretch`, it flips as soon as it hits the minimum height.
+Once we get to the minimum height, the picker will move towards the edge of the viewport before flipping, whereas in Chrome which uses `calc-size()` + `stretch`, it flips as soon as it hits the minimum height.
 It's a minor thing, but it'll be nicer when all browsers support `calc-size()`.

 # Putting it all together